eadly sin of over-confidence: managing your ego

 For those of you who regularly read this blog, this may sound like a broken record, but it’s an important point: consider getting feedback on your work.
 It really can make a huge difference.
 Here are tips on how to form a quality critiquing relationship; how to accept feedback without feeling defensive; and how to know when to accept or reject a particular piece of feedback.
 Who knows, this might be a start of a fruitful mentoring relationship.
 Meanwhile, continue to sharpen your proofreading skills.

-Not enough lion and too much lamb
+Over-confidence vs. under-confidence: not enough lion and too much lamb

 I can’t count the number of times I’ve talked to a writer with ability and talent who doesn’t fulfill his or her potential because of a fear of looking foolish, of not being “good enough.”
 And, I wish that I could say that there is nothing to fear, that you will never put a piece of writing out there that people will ignore (which is hurtful) or ridicule (hard to decide which is worse).
 I don’t know a way to avoid that risk.
 If I knew, I’d tell you because I hate to see it happen to anyone.